zytedata/python-zyte-api/README.rst

 Set your API key
 ----------------

-:ref:`Configure your Zyte API key <api-key>` as an environment variable in your current shell session:
+Configure your Zyte API key as an environment variable in your current shell
+session:

 -  On Windows: